Azángaro province

-Azángaro Province is a province of the Puno Region in Peru.
+Azángaro is a province of the Puno Region in Peru.

 Languages

 According to the 2007 census, Quechua was spoken by 81.0% of the population as their first language, while 18.4% spoke Spanish, 0.3% spoke Aymara, 0.0% spoke Asháninka, 0.1% spoke other indigenous languages and 0.0% spoke foreign languages.

 Political division

 The province measures 4970.01 km2 and is divided into fifteen districts:

 Geography

 Some of the highest mountains of the province are listed below: